rseah145/smw-term2/lesson_5/Practical.md

 <br>

 ## Viewing Windows Update Status Report for Win Server 2012 R2
+## Bottom half of the console shows a status summary as well
 ## Right-click on WinTestGroup and select status report

 ![image](../images/Pasted%20image%2020230719190152.png)